 - Budget.
 A water heater can be a large investment be sure to ask Sunset Plumbing for options that fit within your price range.

 - Warranty: Look for water heaters that come with a good warranty to protect your investment.

 - Brand Reputation: water heaters from brands that have a good reputation for quality and customer service.

 Now might be a great time to introduce myself.
 My name is Alma Bradshaw I’m a local plumber in Utah County and owner of Sunset Plumbing.
 Here are my personal recommendations for water heaters.
 If the tank-style units are best for you I recommend the brand Rheem finding a model size that would satisfy your home’s needs.
 The reason is in all my years of experience installing different brands of water heaters Rheem has the highest customer satisfaction and less complications.
 However, if you decide a tankless is the best type for your home or business needs then I recommend the Navion brand as it is the best for performance and quality with tankless water heaters.

 What Size Water Heater Do I need?

-- First Hour Rating (FHR): The FHR is the amount of hot water that is needed per an hour, it is important to choose a model with an FHR that meets your household’s peak hot water usage.
-Example: If you have a tankless and three adults are using a shower (2.5 g per a minute) simultaneously, you’ll need approximately 7.5 gallons per a minute to supply hot water to all three showers.
+First Hour Rating (FHR); The FHR tells you how much water is required per hour.
+It’s important to choose a model, with an FHR that matches your hot water usage.
+For example, if you have three showers in the home and all three are running at the same time (each using 2.5 gallons per minute) you’ll need a total of 7.5 gallons per minute to ensure water for all three showers.

-- Recovery Rate: The recovery rate is the amount of hot water that the water heater can produce in an hour, it is important to choose a water heater with a recovery rate that meets your household’s peak hot water usage.
-This is a consideration for tank models that need to reheat water as it is being used.
+Recovery rate; The recovery rate indicates how much water a heater can produce in an hour.
+It’s important to choose a heater, with a recovery rate that matches your home’s hot water usage.
+It is particularly important, for tank models that require heating water while it is being used.